AgeOfMarcus/marcusj.org/api/projects/repl.email.md

 ---
 title: repl.email
 ---
 Repl.email was great while it lasted, but sadly is no longer in service.
+Replit has changed a lot since this project was created, and this already was becoming too hard to maintain as it was.

 # [repl.email](https://repl.email) - a fully fledged, free email service for replit users